 If you have skin cancer, be patient.
 Your treatment may be very quick or take some time.
 Make sure to talk to your doctor about any symptoms you have during treatment, whether new or old, so they can make sure your treatment plan is the best plan for you.

 Talk to your doctor about your treatment plan, including any side effects, and how to prepare for them.
 Take your time to learn about your options and ask any questions to help you make the best decision for yourself.

-After you have skin cancer once, you will need to have your doctor regular check your skin to make sure you don’t get it again.
-Once someone has skin cancers, they more likely to get it again.
+After you have skin cancer once, you will need to have your doctor regularly check your skin to make sure you don’t get it again.
+Once someone has skin cancers, they are more likely to get it again.
 They may get it again in the same part of the body, or somewhere else.
-Make sure to follow-through with our regular checkups, even after your cancer is in remission [re-mish-un], which means you no longer have symptoms or cancer cells in your body.
+Make sure to follow-through with your regular checkups, even after your cancer is in remission [re-mish-un], which means you no longer have symptoms or cancer cells in your body.
 Going to your regular checkups will help make sure that, if you get skin cancer again, you catch it early and can begin treatment early.

 The main risk factor to getting non-melanoma skin cancer is excessive or unsafe exposure to the sun – whether natural (outside) or fake (indoor tanning beds).

 Try to avoid indoor tanning as much as possible, and make sure to wear sunscreen with a good sun protection factor (SPF) anytime you will be outside to help prevent non-melanoma skin cancer.
 A minimum SPF of 30 is recommended, although anything higher than that will offer better protection.

 You can also prevent non-melanoma skin cancer by wearing clothing that protects you anytime you need to go out into the sun, such as hats, or clothes that have a built-in UV protection factor (UPF).